PoomrapeeWareeboutr/build-up/README.md

 - User login to the system.
 - User sign up to the system.
 - User logout from the system.
-- Seller adds fashion product.
+- Seller adds a fashion product.
-- Seller edits fashion product.
+- Seller edits a fashion product.
-- Seller deletes fashion product.
+- Seller deletes a fashion product.
-- Buyer adds product to cart.
+- Buyer adds product to the cart.
-- Buyer deletes product from cart.
+- Buyer deletes product from the cart.
-- Buyer edits product in cart.
+- Buyer edits product in the cart.
-- Buyer makes payment with credit card.
+- Buyer makes payment with a credit card.
-- Buyer checks out the product.
+- Buyer checks out products.
 - Buyer makes payment with online banking.
 - User searches product by name.
 - User searches product by category.